Coder-RD/Java_Challenge/README.md

 - 🔹 Conditional Statements
 - 🔹 Input Handling
 - 🔹 Problem Solving
-- 🔹 Logical Thinking

-### 📂 Files Added

-    Day-24/
-    │
-    ├── Java Primality Test.java
-    └── Screenshot 2026-08-19 103022.png

 ### 💡 Key Concept

-The **Java Primality Test** challenge focuses on determining whether a large integer is a prime number using Java's `BigInteger` class.
+The challenge determines whether a large integer is a prime number using Java's `BigInteger` class.

-A prime number is a natural number greater than 1 whose only positive divisors are 1 and itself.

-Since the input number can contain a large number of digits, the `BigInteger` class is used instead of primitive data types such as `int` or `long`.

 The solution uses:

     number.isProbablePrime(1);

-The `isProbablePrime()` method checks whether the `BigInteger` is probably prime.
+This method checks whether the number is probably prime.

-### 🔑 Java Concepts Used

-- `BigInteger`
-- `isProbablePrime()`
-- Large Integer Handling
-- Prime Number Testing
-- Conditional Statements
-- Input Handling

 ### 🎯 Learning Outcome

-Through this challenge, I practiced how to:
+I practiced:

-- Work with very large integers.
+- Working with large integers.
-- Use the `BigInteger` class.
-- Check whether a number is prime.
+- Using `BigInteger`.
+- Checking prime numbers.
-- Use `isProbablePrime()`.
+- Using `isProbablePrime()`.
-- Handle numbers beyond the range of primitive data types.
+- Handling numbers beyond primitive data types.

 ### ✅ Status